atlassian-archive/dataschool/dataschool/_chapters/misrepresenting-data/trends.md

 Context best practices:

 * Check the data on the longest timeline you have and then move the filter up as long as you feel the data you are excluding is not relevant or could be easily summed up.
 * Include access to the full timeline to add credibility to your analysis.
 * Annotate the timeline to point out why large variations happened.

 ![2-month graph annotated with marketing campaign start date](/assets/images/misrepresenting-data/trends/trends_3.png)

-With this annotation on the chart it is more clear why this spike in time on page might have happened.
+With this annotation on the chart it is clearer why this spike in Time on Page might have happened.

 ### Variance

 Variance in a line graph can be distracting or informative about the trend we are analyzing.
-If we take the daily avg time on page chart from above and look at it by month it tells a much more general story, time on page is trending up:
+If we take the daily Avg Time on Page chart from above and look at it by month it tells a much more general story.
+Time on Page is trending up:

 ![Avg time on page per month over two months](/assets/images/misrepresenting-data/trends/trends_4.png)

-The longer the timeframe you are aggregating to the less variance you will see in the data.
+The longer the timeframe you are aggregating, the less variance you will see in the data.
 The shorter the more variance.
 You can also reduce variance using [moving averages](https://www.investopedia.com/terms/m/movingaverage.asp).

 ![Avg time on page per day over two months](/assets/images/misrepresenting-data/trends/trends_5.png)